 - Combine with implants or fat transfer to lift and add volume

-- Create more firm, youthful breasts
+- Create firmer, more youthful breasts

-- Treat differences in breast shape
+- Correct differences in breast shape (asymmetry)

 - Decrease the size of areolas